containeroo/heartbeats/README.md

 Each notification can only have one config.
 If you want to send multiple notifications, you must create multiple notifications entries.

-You can use all properties from heartbeats in title, text, subject or body.
+You can use all properties from heartbeats in `title`, `text`, `subject` or `body`.
 The variables must start with a dot, a capital letter and be surrounded by double curly brackets.
 Example: `{{ .Status }}`.
-It also comes with [masterminds/sprig](https://github.com/Masterminds/sprig) for more template functions.
+The project includes [masterminds/sprig](https://github.com/Masterminds/sprig) for additional template functions, and also introduces two functions, `isTrue` and `isFalse`.
+These functions are particularly useful for `SendResolve` and `Enabled`, as these fields default to `true` if not explicitly set.

 ### Resolving variables